kean/Nuke/Documentation/Migrations/Nuke 5 Migration Guide.md

 > - Remove memory cache from `Loader`
 > - `Manager` now not only reads, but also writes to `Cache`
+> - `Manager` now has new methods to load images w/o target (Nuke 5.0.1)

 - If you're not constructing a custom `Loader` and you're not using it directly this change doesn't affect you
-- If you're using custom `Loader` directly and rely on its memory caching make sure to update accordingly
+- If you're using custom `Loader` directly and rely on its memory caching please new `Manager` APIs that load images w/o target
 - If you're constructing a custom `Loader` but don't use it directly then simply update to a new initializer which not longer requires you to pass memory cache in

 ### Removed `DataCaching` and `CachingDataLoader`